HussainAther/ObjectOrientedProgramming-BlackJack/README.md

 Please use `pip install pillow` for installing the `ImageTK` module from the Pillow library.

-## Player multiplayer
+## Play multiplayer
 Please use `pip install flask flask-socketio` and `pip install python-socketio` for WebSocket support.

 It's recommended to use a `SECRET_KEY`.

+The SECRET_KEY is a security measure used in Flask to protect against cross-site request forgery (CSRF) attacks and other security vulnerabilities.
+It is recommended to generate a random secret key and keep it confidential.

 Generate one in Python like this:

 ```
 import secrets